Polonaises Op. 40 (Chopin)

-The twin Op.
-40 Polonaises of the Polonaise in A major, Op.
-40, No. 1 (nicknamed the Military Polonaise) and the Polonaise in C minor, Op.
-40, No. 2 were composed by Frédéric Chopin in 1838.
-The one in A major he originally intended to dedicate to Tytus Woyciechowski, but in the end Chopin placed Julian Fontana’s name as the dedicatee on both works.
+Frédéric Chopin's two Op.
+40 Polonaises were composed in 1838.
+Chopin originally intended to dedicate the first to Tytus Woyciechowski, but he ultimately dedicated both works to Julian Fontana.

 Arthur Rubinstein remarked that the Polonaise in A major is the symbol of Polish glory, whilst the Polonaise in C minor is the symbol of Polish tragedy.

-Polonaise in A major, Op.
-40, No. 1 (Military)
+Pieces

+No. 1 in A major

-This piece is in expanded ternary form with the structure (A–A–B–A-B–A)(C–C–D–C-D–C)(A–B–A), where the A and B sections and C and D sections are repeated as a group, and the original theme returning at the end without repeats.
+Nicknamed the Military Polonaise, this piece is in expanded ternary form with the structure (A–A–B–A-B–A)(C–C–D–C-D–C)(A–B–A), where the A and B sections and C and D sections are repeated as a group, and the original theme returning at the end without repeats.

 The beginning opens with an A major chord and continues in a typical polonaise rhythm.
 The key then changes into D major in the middle of the polonaise for a trio section, after which the opening is repeated with no changes except disregarding the repeat signs.
 The piece is almost entirely played forte or louder.

 During the September 1939 German invasion of Poland at the outset of World War II, Polskie Radio broadcast this piece daily as nationalistic protest, and to rally the Polish people.

 The beginning of this piece is used as the interval signal for Polskie Radio.

 It is used in the opening and closing credits of the film classic To Be or Not to Be (1942).
 This piece is played in the famous scene in the Polish film Ashes and Diamonds at the end of an all-night party celebrating the end of the war.
 In Season 3, episode 2 of Rectify, the closing credits roll to the A major Polonaise after Teddy is shown stalking Tawny, his estranged wife.